kixxauth/enginemill/docs/current/reference/http.md

 The Enginemill HTTP request library.

 ## Making requests
-There are several methods you can use to make HTTP requests, each corresponding to an HTTP request method, and one generic method you can use for any HTTP request type.
+There are several methods you can use to make HTTP requests, each corresponding to an HTTP request method.
+There is also one generic method you can use for any HTTP request type.

 Each request method returns a Request instance (see [Request](#class-request) instances below):
 ```CoffeeScript